Last Updated on

 The next offering, a delicate plate of sea bream sashimi served with a dressing of Capezzana olive oil, soy sauce and yuzu was perfection for me.
 My companion was unduly excited to have his own gastronomic taste affirmed.
 We’d visited the Capezzana winery in Tuscany and seen their traditional olive oil production.

-My companion’s favourite dish was the bucatini – a full-bodied plate of food with black garlic, burrata, Sancho Japanese pepper, anchovies and capers.
-Apart from top-quality ingredients the careful preparation of house-made pasta ensured we had a perfectly al-dente bowl to enjoy.
+My companion’s favourite dish at Angelina Restaurant was the bucatini – a full-bodied plate of food with black garlic, burrata, Sancho Japanese pepper, anchovies and capers.
+Apart from top-quality ingredients, the careful preparation of house-made pasta ensured we had a perfectly al-dente bowl to enjoy.

 Our wine pairing was a rosé pinot grigio Ramato from Specogna, Friuli – Venezia Giulia, 2017.
 8 days maceration on the skin provided a light pink colour to this honeysuckle, floral wine.

 At this point, the pescatarian Hedonist and I parted company.
 I did love my beef short rib with chocolate sauce, kohlrabi purée and cucumber.
 The meat was tender and intensely flavoured pimped up by the chocolate and the kohlrabi provided the perfect calming complement to this mouthful of deliciousness.
 With my meat fest, I enjoyed a glass of Taurasi, Vesevo, Aglianico, Campania 2014 from Southern Campania which spends 2 months in oak and 3 years in bottle to produce a blackberry and plum mouthful, full of tannins and a great match for the hearty beef.